-To: (a) make any planning application and/or any other application under any Town and Country Planning Legislation provided that in both cases: (i) there is prior consultation with the Executive Director - Corporate Development and the Executive Lead for the Place Directorate; and (ii) no such application will result in the overall budgets for which the Chief Officer is responsible being exceeded; and /or (b) provide a consultation response to any application under any Town and Country Planning Legislation To undertake all action in connection with the determination of any application submitted to the Council within the Chief Officer's service area(s) but excluding an application to the Council for planning permission made under section 62 of the Town and Country Planning Act 1990 applies [see further in this respect delegations to the Executive Lead for the Place Directorate].
-To undertake all action for the purpose of investigating and/or enforcing (including authorising any court proceedings) any: (a) actual, perceived or potential breach of any statutory provision; and/or (b) consent, authorisation, permit, registration, certificate, license, notice, order, permission or other document of a similar nature (including any condition, obligation, restriction, limitation or any other provision) given, issued or made by the Council, provided that the subject matter of that statutory provision and/or document relates wholly or partly to the work undertaken by any Service for which s/he has any responsibility.
-To undertake any inspection of land and/or buildings and/or exercise any related powers of entry for the Chief Officer's Service area(s) with the power to undertake action as a consequence the inspection (excluding authorising the initiation of any formal court proceedings).
-To undertake all action in connection with the issuing and serving of any notice for the purposes of securing information relating to any function of the Council, including any notice: (a) under Local Government (Miscellaneous Provisions) Act 1976; and (b) relating to any town and country planning function of the Council.
-To issue any licence or control any registration of persons or premises on behalf of the Council under any legislation except where this is specifically reserved by law to a specific Chief Officer or other named Officer.
-To authorise any Officer that s/he considers appropriate: (a) to carry out any inspection and/or examination; (b) to carry out any action arising during and/or out of any inspection and/or examination (including analysis, certification, checking, destruction, detention, measurement, purchasing, sampling, seizure and/or, testing); (c) to exercise any power of entry available to the Council; (d) to issue any document relating to an inspection and/or examination including any notice; (e) to serve any document; (f) to undertake any work in default and/or supervision or management; (g) to undertake any enforcement activity; and/or (h) to seek a warrant; provided that in all cases: (i) the authorisation relates wholly to a service or delegated power of the Chief Officer; and (ii) the Chief Officer believes that any cost associated with the authorisation can be met from within their existing budget and/or the prior approval of the
+47 To: -1 (a) make any planning application and/or any other application under any Town and Country Planning Legislation provided that in both cases: (i) there is prior consultation with the Executive Director - Corporate Development and the Executive Director - Place; and (ii) no such application will result in the overall budgets for which the Chief Officer is responsible being exceeded; and /or (b) provide a consultation response to any application under any Town and Country Planning Legislation 48 To undertake all action in connection with the determination of any application submitted to the Council within the Chief Officer's service area(s) but excluding an application to the Council for planning permission made under section 62 of the Town and Country Planning Act 1990 applies [see further in this respect delegations to the Executive Director - Place].
+49 To undertake all action for the purpose of investigating and/or enforcing (including authorising any court proceedings) any: (a) actual, perceived or potential breach of any statutory provision; and/or (b) consent, authorisation, permit, registration, certificate, license, notice, order, permission or other document of a similar nature (including any condition, obligation, restriction, limitation or any other provision) given, issued or made by the Council, provided that the subject matter of that statutory provision and/or document relates wholly or partly to the work undertaken by any Service for which s/he has any responsibility.
+50 To undertake any inspection of land and/or buildings and/or exercise any related powers of entry for the Chief Officer's Service area(s) with the power to undertake action as a consequence the inspection (excluding authorising the initiation of any formal court proceedings).
+51 To undertake all action in connection with the issuing and serving of any notice for the purposes of securing information relating to any function of the Council, including any notice: (a) under Local Government (Miscellaneous Provisions) Act 1976; and (b) relating to any town and country planning function of the Council.
+52 To issue any licence or control any registration of persons or premises on behalf of the Council under any legislation except where this is specifically reserved by law to a specific Chief Officer or other named Officer.
+53 To authorise any Officer that s/he considers appropriate: (a) to carry out any inspection and/or examination; (b) to carry out any action arising during and/or out of any inspection and/or examination (including analysis, certification, checking, destruction, detention, measurement, purchasing, sampling, seizure and/or, testing); (c) to exercise any power of entry available to the Council; (d) to issue any document relating to an inspection and/or examination including any notice; (e) to serve any document; (f) to undertake any work in default and/or supervision or management; (g) to undertake any enforcement activity; and/or (h) to seek a warrant; provided that in all cases: (i) the authorisation relates wholly to a service or delegated power of the Chief Officer; and (ii) the Chief Officer believes that any cost associated with the authorisation can be met from within their existing budget and/or the prior approval of the can be met from within their existing budget and/or the prior approval of the Section 151 Officer is obtained.